rvjh/Yoga_Pose_Classification/README.md

 * Verification Locally:

     After doing the training i saved the moddel in the local.

-    Also created an API using Flask for image uploading and predicting.
+    Also created an API using Flask for image uploading and getting the prediction.

     Click on upload and select a picture.